 Others contend that the United States consists only of the District of Columbia, federal territories and federal enclaves -- and only those U.S. citizens must file a return.
 The states and their residents that receive federal assistance disagree.

 These are only a few of the frivolous tax arguments that anti-tax advocates use to encourage taxpayers to avoid filing and paying taxes.
-The IRS has a 63-page list of them that you should check before falling for these scams.
+The IRS has a 69-page list of them that you should check before falling for these scams.

-And if you are still tempted, just remember they didn't do Wesley Snipes -- who served tax evasion time in a federal prison -- any good.
+And if you are still tempted, just remember that they didn't do Wesley Snipes -- who served tax evasion time in a federal prison -- any good.